vineetk10/IpCameraStreamingAndVehicleTracking/README.md

 Run con_simple.py(consumer for emotion detection): python3 con_simple.py <br>
 Run con2.py (consumer for license plate detection): python3 con2.py <br>

+5. Experiment:<br>
+Code already in place in file con_simple.py (the emotion detction consumer) calculates the time taken to process the frames and convert the processed frames into videos.
+In Line 127, we have executor = concurrent.futures.ThreadPoolExecutor(max_workers=N) where N can be substituted for the number of threads that spaw in parallel to process the frames.

 ## Architecture Diagram
 ![Architecture Diagram](https://user-images.githubusercontent.com/26499781/231992341-8f29d4cb-8cde-4ad3-9e0b-0e989c0ede1c.png)